tinoheth/Codebreaker/README.md

 	#endif
 	print("I'm done")

-This code will just print two lines in the console, quite boring... but if you run Codebreak on the project, three things will happen:
+This code will just print two lines in the console, quite boring... but if you run Hobby on the project, three things will happen:

 1. Xcode crashes (not always - but but for many projects, it will just happen if you modify them while they are open)
 2. The code will still print just two lines in the console - unless you hit that location eleven times.